Execution of pipelines¶

 The workflow expects the following parameters in the configuration file:

-* samples
+samples

-identifiers (ERR and DRR are also supported), as in this example
+, a sample table (tsv) with column sample containing SRR identifiers (ERR and DRR are also supported), as in this example samples.tsv file.outdir

-, an output directory
+, an output directorysamples_out

-, a pointer to a modified sample table with the locations of
+, a pointer to a modified sample table with the locations of the corresponding FASTQ filescluster_log_dir

 , the cluster log directory.